helloxiyue/jquery.searchHistory.js/README.md

 Define your searchHistory:
 --------------------------
-    //be carefull, this plugin's performance is showed on input element but declared on form element.
+    //be carefull, this plugin's performance is showed on input element
+    //but declared on form element.
     //I do so, just wannait can work with jquery.autocompleter.js created by ArtemFitiskin
     $(function () {
       $('#historyForm').searchHistory({expires:7});